Technology

 The World’s smallest LBS Light Engine

-We develop integrated light engines with unmatched display quality as well as 3D depth sensing capabilities, minimal power consumption and system size.
+We develop integrated light engines both as projection display systems and as 3D depth sensing solutions.
+They feature unmatched display quality, exceptional 3D sensing abilities as well as minimal power consumption and system size.

 Most Compact.
 Low Power.
 High Optical Performance.

 All our MEMS mirrors are hermetically vacuum-packaged on wafer level.
-The vacuum ensures long-term reliability and maximum performance by reducing the damping of the mirror oscillation.
-In combination with our sophisticated electronics for drive and control, the resonant oscillation is achieving Q-factors 10x higher than state-of-the-art.
+The vacuum ensures long-term durability as well as maximum performance by reducing the mechanical losses of the mirror oscillation and achieving Q-factors 10x higher than state-of-the-art.
+In combination with our sophisticated electronics for drive and control, we achieve a power consumption below 10 mW.

-Our MEMS chips feature scan frequencies up to 100kHz, a large mirror diameter range allowing huge apertures, and ultra-wide scanning angles of 180° optical FOV.
-Our extensive MEMS production experience for classic designs but also for novel MEMS concepts, allows properties beyond state-of-the-art.
+Our MEMS chips feature scan frequencies up to 100 kHz, a large mirror diameter range allowing huge apertures, and ultra-wide scanning angles of 180° optical Field of View.
+Our extensive MEMS production experience for classic designs but also for novel MEMS concepts, allows performance beyond state-of-the-art.
 The production process is effectively designed for high-volume production.

 Lowest Power Consumption